Vienybė lietuvninkų: Format and content

 Initially, the newspaper had only four particularly large (72 × 54 cm) pages.
 It was one of the first commercial Lithuanian newspapers – about 40% of the space was devoted to advertising.
 As a supporter of the union with Poland, the newspaper used Polish alphabet and Lithuanian texts were full of Polonisms.
 Under editor Turskis, newspaper's logo featured a handshake under a cross – a clear symbol of Polish–Lithuanian unity in the Catholic faith.
 The logo was replaced to show the handshake above the historical coat of arms of Lithuania surrounded by two flags (one unknown and the other of the United States).
 Editor Andziulaitis-Kalnėnas reduced the format to 33 × 25 cm and increased the number of pages to 12.
 He added a plain cover page that could be easily discarded so that at the end of the year all the issues could be combined into a book.
 Therefore, only the first issue of the year had a proper front page.
 In 1893, the newspaper adopted an elaborate logo that combined Lithuanian, American, and Lithuanian American symbolism.
 In 1896, editor Kaunas adopted a much simplified logo that retained only the coat of arms of Lithuania and remained unchanged for about ten years.
 In mid-1910s, the newspaper adopted a new logo that returned the handshake, but this time with a rising sun over the East River.
 In 1899, the newspaper adopted letters č and š instead of Polish cz and sz, particularly for serialized texts, but it took until 1904 to fully adopt this new orthography.

 The newspaper published news from Lithuania (both republished from other newspapers and original stories by its own correspondents), from United States, from around the world (mostly Europe), and from Lithuanian Americans (including reports on Lithuanian parishes and societies).
 It also published works of fiction and more academic texts.
-Literary works included dramas by Aleksandras Fromas-Gužutis, poetry by Pranas Vaičaitis, translated poem Grażyna by Adam Mickiewicz, short story by Maria Rodziewiczówna, play William Tell by Friedrich Schiller.
+Literary works included dramas by Aleksandras Fromas-Gužutis, poetry by Pranas Vaičaitis, the translated poem Grażyna by Adam Mickiewicz, short story by Maria Rodziewiczówna, and the play William Tell by Friedrich Schiller.
 More academic texts included history of Lithuania by Simonas Daukantas and Culture and Press by Emil Löbl.
 These large serialized texts were often later published as separate books.
 The newspaper helped organize protests in response to the Kražiai massacre of 1893 in Lithuania and Lithuanian exhibition at the World's Fair in Paris in 1900.
-It also sent a protest letter to William C. Hunt, Chief Statistician for Population, requesting to add Lithuanians as a separate nationality in the 1900 United States Census.
+It also sent a protest letter to William C. Hunt, Chief Statistician for Population, requesting to add Lithuanians as a separate nationality in the 1900 United States census.
 In 1903, it commemorated the 20th anniversary of Aušra by publishing memoirs of Jonas Basanavičius and Martynas Jankus.